 We have filed registration statements on Form S-8 under the Securities Act to register all ordinary shares issued or issuable under our equity plans.
-Such Form S-8 registration statements and any other registration statements on Form S-8 we file in the future become effective upon filing, upon which shares registered under such registration statements become available for sale in the open market.
+Such Form S-8 registration statements have become, and any other registration statements on Form S-8 we file in the future will become, effective upon filing, upon which shares registered under such registration statements become available for sale in the open market.

-Additionally, certain sales of ADSs or our ordinary shares that we have made included holding period restrictions or registration rights.
+Additionally, certain sales of ADSs or our ordinary shares that we have made have included, and we may in the future make sales including, holding period restrictions or registration rights.
 Sales of ADSs or our ordinary shares as restrictions end or pursuant to registration rights may make it more difficult for us to finance our operations through the sale of equity securities in the future at a time and at a price that we deem appropriate.
 These sales also could cause the trading price of the ADSs to fall and make it more difficult to sell the ADSs on favorable terms.